OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ```

 So far so good, but we know nothing about what a valid license key looks like.
 To get started, open the ELF executable in a disassembler, like Cutter.
 The main function is located at offset `0x00001874` in the disassembly.
-It is important to note that this binary is PIE-enabled, and Cutter choose to load the binary at `0x0` as image base address.
+It is important to note that this binary is PIE-enabled, and Cutter chooses to load the binary at `0x0` as image base address.

 ![Disassembly of main function](Images/Chapters/0x05c/disass_main_1874.png)